PdxCodeGuild/PythonFullStack/Instructors/Instructor Checklist.md

 During a bootcamp, class must be offered at least one day in any seven calendar days.
 Class can not be cancelled or scheduled off for planed dates such as holidays/weekends more than six contiguous days in a row.
 The VA does not allow us to take an entire week off during a bootcamp, and if this happens, veterans have to pay back that week's housing allowance.

+Labs must have a due date no longer than two weeks after the lab is first assigned.
+Merritt recommends a soft deadline of Friday of the week they're assigned, and hard date of two weeks.
+If someone isn't able to get stuff in, they have to start going to study hall or meet with Sheri.

 ## Teaching Tools, PDX Code Guild Style

 ### Slack